pd95/Swiss-Birds-App/README.md

 4. Move the resulting `Birds.xcassets` and `Filter.xcassets` into the app folder (along with `Assets.xcassets`).

 5. Start-up Xcode and build the app.
+At least Xcode 13 is needed as the UI is completely build using SwiftUI.

 ## Acknowledgments